robhami/ZTM_REACT/3_createApp1README.md

 ]
 ```

+Because this is using export instead of export default this file could have multiple exports.
+For imports that aren't deafult you have to destructure
-Then add to index.js.
-Need curly brackets if not a default filename, also can put multiple filenames in here:
+when add import line to index.js.
+IE need curly brackets if not a default filename, also can put multiple filenames in here:

 ```
 import { robots } from './robots'